Disney's My Son Pinocchio: Geppetto's Musical Tale

-Disney's My Son Pinocchio: Geppetto's Musical Tale is a musical based on Disney's 2000 made-for-television movie Geppetto, which was in turn based on a book by David Stern, and features music and lyrics by Stephen Schwartz.
-Much like the movie, My Son Pinocchio is a re-telling of the 1883 Italian children's book The Adventures of Pinocchio by Carlo Collodi, but the story is told from Geppetto's perspective.
+Disney's My Son Pinocchio: Geppetto's Musical Tale is a musical based on Disney's 2000 made-for-television movie Geppetto.
+Gepetto was written by David Stern, and Stern also wrote the book for the musical, with music and lyrics by Stephen Schwartz.
 As in the TV film, when Pinocchio runs away to become a star in Stromboli's puppet show, Geppetto must negotiate through a maze of adventures and comic encounters to find him.

 The musical premiered under its former name, Disney's Geppetto & Son, at The Coterie Theatre, Kansas City, Missouri in 2006.

 Background

 David Stern and Stephen Schwartz completed the made-for-TV film Disney's Geppetto in 2000.
 Several years later, the idea for a child-appropriate stage musical adaptation came up.
 Schwartz said in production notes for Disney's Geppetto & Son that he believes that the show "is entertaining while at the same time dealing with such important themes as individuality, self-esteem and the relation of parents and children.
 I am pleased that the Coterie Theatre feels this is an important work.
 I have written several other shows and films that I believe have had a positive impact on young audiences, such as Disney's Pocahontas, Godspell, Children of Eden, and the current Broadway show Wicked.
 I believe Disney's Geppetto & Son is a strong addition to this group."
 MTI currently licenses the show to groups, in addition to creating a Junior version of the show to be performed by children.